 a fun, easygoing and fair approach to the game.
 Because life's too

 short to haggle line calls.
-Unless there's a tournament win on the
+Unless there's an event win on the line

 Code of Ethics